EU: a confused / fragmented regulatory context

 By 2025, the AML-CFT Directive should be replaced by the European Anti Money Laundering Regulation (AML-R).
 Unlike a Directive, a Regulation implies Europe-wide application, without going through national transposition processes (like GDPR).
 All Member States will have to follow the requirements without any distinction, so national disparities and their resulting difficulties will disappear.
 In addition, the European Commission announces the “creation of a new EU Authority which will transform AML/CFT supervision in the EU”.
 AMLA for Anti Money Laundering Authority, will be responsible for coordinating national regulatory agencies, will enable a unified fight against fraud as well as compliance convergence to standards and requirements, ensuring that companies apply EU rules correctly and consistently.

-Goal #1 : A single Regulation for all MS, a unique, harmonized
+Goal #1: A single Regulation for all Member States, a unique,

 At the same time, Europe will publish the eIDAS 2.0 Regulation in 2022 which “aims to establish a mechanism for mutual recognition of Member States’ means of electronic identification for all online services“.
 This means that eIDAS 2.0 will provide a harmonized framework and definitions for digital identity schemes.
 The EU Wallet will be defined, certainly based on the EU ETSI 119 461 standard for remote identification.
 Thus, tomorrow, Europe will propose a single standardized framework for all Member States on the remote identification part.